-Cytognomix has a well-maintained portfolio of multiple issued and pending patents covering its intellectual property which it either owns or licenses.
+Cytognomix has a well-maintained portfolio of multiple issued and pending patents covering its intellectual property which it either owns or licenses:

-US Patent 8,209,129 covers single copy DNA probes which include divergent repetitive sequences, thus significantly extending the portions of the genome that can be used for such probes beyond traditional single copy sequences.
-The technology also increases the density of genomic DNA probes for higher resolution genetic analysis beyond what is used in FISH, genomic microarrays for array comparative genomic hybridization, and solution capture hybrdization arrays for sequence enrichment in deep sequencing.
+Single copy technology.
+As important as the protection, is the fact that the SC technology does not infringe on any patents controlled any other organization.
+US Patent No. 7,734,424 covers the foundational “abinitio”TM technology currently used in probe and microarray designs.
+US Patents 8,209,129 and 8,407,013 cover single copy DNA probes which include divergent repetitive sequences, thus significantly extending the portions of the genome that can be used for such probes beyond traditional single copy sequences.
+The technology also increases the density of genomic DNA probes for higher resolution genetic analysis beyond what is used in FISH, genomic microarrays for array comparative genomic hybridization, and solution capture hybridization arrays for sequence enrichment in deep sequencing.
 It is licensed to Cytognomix.

 Cytognomix’s SC FISH probes are one of several products that come from applications of “Ab-initio” design algorithms.
 The method depends on finished genome sequences as the raw template for a recursive algorithm that results in “single copy” sequence information (which are unique in the genome sequence) and corresponding oligonucleotide or FISH products.
 The algorithm can easily be applied to any completed genome sequence, limited only by the quality of the input sequences and processing time.
 The output is in the form of “single copy intervals”, generally varying size from hundreds to thousands of nucleotides.
 The ab-initio method makes use of parallel computing resources to reduce the time required to identify single copy intervals and distinguish them from repeated sequences.